mufidu/mufidu.com/pages/projects/index.md

 permalink: /projects/
 ---

 Welcome to my (so-called) project showcase!
+As usual, all source codes are available on [my GitHub](https://github.com/mufidu).

 Here are some of them: